As temperatures rise, so do health risks – particularly for seniors.

 - Stay out of the sun, and only go out in the cooler parts of the day.
 If you do have to go out, protect yourself from the sun with sunscreen, a hat, and lightweight clothes.

 - Don’t overdo it on hot days.
 Rest often and keep up your energy levels by eating smaller meals more frequently.

 - Keep air circulating around you with a fan or air conditioner.

-Running an air conditioner is expensive, but hot days can be very dangerous for older people, so it might be worth the expense.
+Running an air conditioner can be expensive, but hot days can be very dangerous for older people, so it might be worth the expense.

-If you don’t have an air conditioner, consider going to the movies, or visiting a shopping centre or library.
+If you don’t have an air conditioner, consider going to the movies, or visiting a shopping centre, an art gallery or library.

 It is illegal in Victoria to leave children unattended in a car.

 Signs you may be suffering from heat-related illness occur along a spectrum from mild to severe, and they can progress quickly.